UdokaD/UdokaD/README.md

 - LinkedIn: https://www.linkedin.com/in/udo-duruaku

 ⚡ Fun fact:
 - I love solving complex puzzles, whether it's data problems or brain teasers.
-I'm also huge music lover with a passion for ART.
+I'm a huge music lover with a passion for ART and FASHION.

 <!---
 UdokaD/UdokaD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.